MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 ====================
 Local vs global coordinate system
 ====================
-In *ops-grillage*, local coordinate system refers to a basic coordinate system of components which is independent of the global coordinate system i.e. the coordinate system of the grillage model space.
+In *ospgrillage*, local coordinate system refers to a basic coordinate system of components which is independent of the global coordinate system i.e. the coordinate system of the grillage model space.

 The definition of the following components within *ops-grillage* requires attention between basic and global coordinate system